bereck-work/Catto/Readme.md

 sure that the images almost always have a unique random hex number.

-## Credits
+## Appreciation
-Well, this project is entirely free and Open Source, if you want, you can certainly use it in your own projects.

-If you like this project, you can add a GitHub star to show your appreciation, and you can credit me in your project.

-Thanks :) Have a nice day!
+Please read the LICENSE contained in this repository and follow its terms and conditions, and if you enjoy and like using this tool, please star and share this project, it would be greatly appreciated.